 - That fixed assets are longer-term assets which are non-liquid, meaning they aren’t able to be transferred into cash quickly (usually within one year)

 - That current assets are shorter-term assets or are already cash.
 These assets are “liquid” meaning they are easily transferred into cash within one year.

 - The difference between fixed and current assets is this ability to be made into cash at a quick pace.

 - The ability to balance your assets between fixed and current will depend on many factors such as industry and type of business, therefore sometimes the weighting will be unavoidable.

 - The current ratio is a way for investors to weigh up the risk in the businesses asset placement.

 - Having more of your money in fixed assets is likely to be riskier from an investor point of view as if the business gets into financial trouble, it becomes harder to raise cash from assets.

-Hopefully, we’ve cleared up some of the common questions around these types of assets and given some information you might find useful!
+Hopefully, we’ve cleared up some of the common questions around fixed assets vs current assets and given some information you might find useful!
 Remember that this is a very generalised article and many factors will differ from business to business and industry to industry.